Hazardous Materials Spill

 A minor spill is characterized by all of the following criteria:

-• Is inside a laboratory and hasn’t spread outside the laboratory;
+• Is inside a laboratory and hasn’t spread outside the laboratory.

-• Did not result in a fire or explosion, nor presents a risk for a fire or
+• Did not result in a fire or explosion, nor presents a risk for a fire or explosion.

 • Did not result in personnel requiring medical attention.